opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

  (e) durability.

-88     The burden of proof falls on the party alleging that the goods are not of satisfactory quality and satisfactory quality is to be determined by way of a broad-based inquiry directed at whether the reasonable person placed in the situation of the buyer would regard the quality of goods in question as satisfactory: _National Foods Ltd v Pars Ram Brothers (Pte) Ltd_ [2007] 2 SLR(R) 1048 (“ _National Foods Ltd_ ”) at [58].
+88     The burden of proof falls on the party alleging that the goods are not of satisfactory quality and satisfactory quality is to be determined by way of a broad-based inquiry directed at whether the reasonable person placed in the situation of the buyer would regard the quality of goods in question as satisfactory: _National Foods Ltd v Pars Ram Brothers (Pte) Ltd_ <span class="citation">[2007] 2 SLR(R) 1048</span> (“ _National Foods Ltd_ ”) at [58].

 89     I note that there was no evidence adduced before me of the purposes for which the gypsum blocks are commonly supplied.
 Moreover, such a guideline may not be applicable for goods that have a